This Retro Puffer Jacket Is Everywhere This Winter — Here’s Why

 Advertisement

-We also sent out an inter-office bat signal that caught the attention of Serena Brown, creative assistant at R29’s UK office, who told us that “growing up in London, this jacket was literally a staple for everyone I know — I've always thought it was jokes that anyone from an explorer to a roadman wears it.”
-Brown remembers the puffer’s ’90s heyday — “It’s never left my little bubble,” she says — and she’s actually been through two iterations: “a cream-colored one from eBay, and a white one that I actually got at North Face.”
+We also spoke to R29's creative assistant Serena Brown, who told us that “growing up in London, this jacket was literally a staple for everyone I know — I've always thought it was jokes that anyone from an explorer to a roadman wears it.”
+Brown remembers the puffer’s ’90s heyday — “It’s never left my little bubble,” she says — and she’s actually been through two iterations: “a cream-coloured one from eBay, and a white one that I actually got at North Face.”
 With winter winding now and the coat starting to go on sale, now’s the time to nab one — whether you track down a men’s or women’s style, the puffer’s rugged retro appearance is only getting better with age.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 All product details reflect the price and availability at the time of publication.
 If you buy something we link to on our site, Refinery29 may earn commission.